 Why it stands out: PV Donuts gives users what they expect when they visit a donut site: donuts.
 It does this with an attractive, high-quality image that is used as a full-width background and pairs it with bold text that serves as its unique selling point.
 The site appears clean and modern, showing visitors the products that the business sells.
 This helps capture the interest of visitors, making them more likely to become customers.

-Why it stands out: Beam Marketing’s website is a good example of unique, yet simple web design.
+Why it stands out: Beam Marketing’s website is a good example of unique, yet simple one-page websites.
 The website layout is fairly traditional with the logo on the left-hand side and the menu on the right.
 However, the use of a professional image on a primarily plain background creates a modern and clutter-free feel.
 Beam includes a main message on the homepage image with a call to action, as well as a minimalist menu with just four options.

 Why it stands out: Sit Means Sit gives site visitors proof of its dog training abilities through an impressive auto-play video background.
 The video shows a highly trained German Shepherd doing various tricks—one of which shows the dog jumping up into its trainer’s arms.
 This is coupled with social proof with its “As Seen On” section, which displays well-known media outlets from USA Today to Animal Planet that have featured the company.